 Applications must be received via email or fax by the closing date on the announcement to be considered.
 All application materials must arrive by 5:00 p.m.
 CST on the closing date of the announcement, and must include the announcement number of the job for which you are applying.

 Submit the following to complete the application process:

-(a) cover letter and resume You must indicate the announcement number (NPWRC-2017-05) and grades for which you want to be considered.
-If you do not indicate announcement number or specific grades your application will be considered incomplete and you will not be further considered.
+(a) cover letter and resume You must indicate the announcement number (NPWRC-2017-08) for which you are applying.
+If you do not indicate announcement number your application will be considered incomplete and you will not be further considered.

 (b) if qualifying for grade level(s) based on education, you must submit college transcripts (can be unofficial) or a list of college courses, specifying title of coursework, completion date, semester or quarter hours earned by course title, and grade earned.
 If selected you will be required to provide official transcripts.

 If claiming 5-point veteran’s preference, a DD-214 showing character of discharge is required.

 If claiming 10-point veteran’s preference a DD-214 showing character of discharge is required and a VA letter showing % of disability is required.